 In the words of the law: “It is hereby declared to be the policy of the United States that certain selected rivers of the Nation which, with their immediate environments possess outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values, shall be preserved in free-flowing condition, and that they and their immediate environments shall be protected for the benefit and enjoyment of present and future generations.”

 In subsequent years, Congress has amended the original Act to include additional river segments and establish how the new segments should be managed.
 In many cases, Congress has provided management direction that may differ from the Act of 1968.
 We are similarly tailoring management of the proposed river segments to the needs of our region to provide clear parameters to the agencies that manage these rivers.

-After comments are considered and the draft legislation is refined, we will introduce the legislation in Congress.
-Once introduced, legislation must pass both the House of Representatives and the Senate, and requires the President's approval and signature.
+Legislation must pass both the House of Representatives and the Senate, and requires the President's approval and signature.
 During the legislative process, Congress will hold hearings, at which time interested members of the community may express their views in writing to the appropriate committee and make suggestions for the legislative proposal.
 Documents for your review can be found at links below.